#1 in Sleep Product Research

 1. Excessive firmness.
 In about 10% of owner experiences, latex-over-foam mattresses are reported to be excessively firm, especially when they are new.

 2. Off gassing.
 In about 10% of owner experiences, latex-over-foam mattresses are reported to significantly off gas, which means they release a chemical-like gas or odor when the mattress is new.
 The off gassing is likely largely due to the polyurethane foam core of the mattress which is made by mixing various petroleum-based chemicals.
 The presence of blended latex (which contains synthetic latex made from petrochemicals) may also contribute to off gassing.

 3. Heavy.
-In about 7% of owner experiences, the mattresses are considered excessively heavy and difficult to move and handle especially for one person.
+About 7% of owners find the mattresses to be excessively heavy and difficult to move and handle especially for one person.